 The finished compost is ready to add to my garden.
 This load of compost was just filled with earth crawlers.
 They love my compost pile!

 The worms love my compost and they will help to aerate the soil.
-My project for next year is to have hubby make me this nifty screening gadget that I discovered on YouTube.
+My project for next year is to have hubby make me a nifty screening gadget that I discovered on YouTube.
 Fingers crossed.
 Until then, my DIY Compost screen will work just fine!

 Want to know what you can and cannot add to a compost pile?
 Check out these articles: